 A home equity line of credit (HELOC) is a revolving, open line of credit at your disposal, which functions much like a credit card — you’re able to use it as needed, at a variable rate, for a wide variety of needs and purposes.

 Since a HELOC is a line of credit that allows you to use the funds as you need them, it works really well for situations where you will need reserves over a longer period of time, like home improvements or education.
-A HELOC may also be the perfect solution for a home emergency, dream vacation, car or second home purchase, or even debt consolidation.
+A HELOC may also be the perfect solution for a home emergency, dream vacation, and a car or second home purchase.
 The variable rate and flexible payments can be attractive in any of those situations.

 Until you actually use your HELOC (called a draw), you only owe the annual fee.
 Once you take a draw, you will begin making monthly payments based on the payment date you select.
 Depending on what your credit score qualifies you for, your payments will either be interest-only OR interest plus 1% of principal.